Police illegally restrain and search two civilians

 Consequently, believing that their liberty had been unlawfully deprived, the plaintiffs filed Statement of Claims in the NSW District Court.
 They were seeking civil compensation for:

 - and trespass to their property.

 CCTV footage shows police to be in the wrong

 The plaintiffs successfully obtained CCTV footage from the shopping complex.
 This corroborated their encounter with the plain-clothed policemen.

-They successfully resolved the claims on the basis of confidential settlement, and were significantly compensated without the need for extended litigation.
+In conclusion, they successfully resolved the claims on the basis of confidential settlement, and got significant compensation without the need for extended litigation.

 - Civil settlement;

 - NSW Police;

 - State of New South Wales.